MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 }
 ```

-*InvokeDatabaseOperation*  is simple activity triggered durable function, which connects to database and updates respective rows, after sensor was unbonded.
+**Invoke Database Operation**  is simple activity durable function, which connects to a database and updates respective rows, after sensor was unbonded.

 ```C#
 public class DatabaseOperation